StevieoXOR/Collatz-Shared-Memory/README.md

 # Collatz-Shared-Memory
-An implementation of the Collatz Conjecture
+A C-language implementation of the Collatz Conjecture